-Wait?
 Are any animals taller than giraffes?
 Research suggests that no living animal exceeds a giraffe in height.
 The average height of an adult giraffe is 20 feet (19.7ft).
-The nearest competitors would be African elephants (13.1 feet) and Siberian tigers (12.1 feet).
-As a result, how can we possibly learn about anything taller if there is nothing living that can reach such a height?
-At this point, we must travel through time to periods in which now extinct animals shared the planet.
-Doing so, we find that giraffes still would tower over most dinosaurs.
-Wow!
-We hope you enjoy learning about these five incredible animals discovered to have been taller than giraffes!
+The nearest competitors are African elephants (13.1 feet) and Siberian tigers (12.1 feet).
+To learn about past tall animals, we must travel through time to periods in which now extinct animals shared the planet.
+Along the way, we find that giraffes still would tower over most dinosaurs!
+Let’s learn about the five incredible animals that were taller than giraffes!

 There are a few partial fossils of the sauropod dinosaur genus Sauroposeidon.
 They were found in Texas, Oklahoma, and Wyoming.
 Four mid-cervical vertebrae and cervical ribs that moved were found with Sauroposeidon.
 The longest neck bone of a sauropod was 1.4 meters long (4.6 feet).
 Like chicken or ostrich bones, the bones are thin and honeycombed with small air cells.
 This makes the neck lighter and easier to lift, helping it to elongate.
 Sauroposeidon could raise its head 16.5–18 m (54–59 ft), or six stories, off the ground.
 Sauroposeidon, a brachiosaurid, is 6-7 m tall at the shoulders (20-23 ft).
 The length of the longest rib was 3.42 m.
 (11.2 ft).
 It could be 27 to 34 meters (112 ft) in length from head to tail!